 Calcifications are tiny mineral deposits within the breast tissue.
 They look like small white spots on a mammogram.
 They may or may not be caused by cancer.
 There are 2 types of calcifications.

-Macrocalcifications are coarse (larger) calcium deposits that are most likely due to changes in the breasts caused by aging of the breast arteries, old injuries, or inflammation.
-These deposits are related to non-cancerous conditions and do not require a biopsy.
-Macrocalcifications are found in about half the women over 50, and in 1 of 10 women under 50.
+- Macrocalcifications are coarse, bigger calcium deposits that are most likely due to changes caused by aging of the breast arteries, old injuries, or inflammation.
+These deposits are related to non-cancerous conditions and don’t need to be checked with a biopsy.
+Macrocalcifications are found in about half of women over age 50 and in 1 of 10 women under age 50.

-In most cases, the presence of microcalcifications does not mean a biopsy is needed.
-But if the microcalcifications have a suspicious look and pattern, a biopsy will be recommended.
-(During a biopsy, the doctor removes a small piece of the suspicious area to be looked at under a microscope.
+- Microcalcifications are tiny specks of calcium in the breast.
+Microcalcifications seen on a mammogram are of more concern than macrocalcifications, but they don’t always mean that cancer is present.
+The shape and layout of microcalcifications help the radiologist judge how likely it is that the change is due to cancer.
+In most cases, microcalcifications don’t need to be checked with a biopsy.
+But if they have a suspicious look and pattern, a biopsy will be recommended.
+(During a biopsy, the doctor removes a small piece of the suspicious area to be checked under a microscope.
 A biopsy is the only way to tell if cancer is really present.)

-Last Medical Review: 12/17/2012
+Last Medical Review: 12/08/2014

-Last Revised: 02/07/2013
+Last Revised: 04/25/2016